-Staff have a responsibility to search for, and confiscate, items from persons, which may be dangerous or cause harm.
-They may search for alcohol, knives and other weapons, controlled drugs, stolen property, pornography, vapes, tobacco and fireworks or any other items reasonably believed to be used to cause harm to others or to break a law, for example, phones and cameras.
-Any search will take place by a member of the senior leadership team in the presence of another staff member and will be carried out in a dignified fashion wherever practicable.
+Staff have a responsibility to search for and confiscate items from individuals where there is a belief that the items may be dangerous or cause harm.
+Searches may be conducted for alcohol, knives and other weapons, controlled drugs, stolen property, pornography, vapes, tobacco, fireworks, or any other items reasonably believed to be intended for causing harm or breaking the law, such as mobile phones or cameras.

+All searches will be carried out by a member of the senior leadership team, in the presence of another member of staff, and will be conducted in a dignified and respectful manner wherever practicable.